FernandoVezzali/pattern-strategy/README.md

 Now the class depends on an abstraction, instead of three concrete classes !

-If you are still not convinced, let's chack the metrics results for the class after the refactoring process:
+If you are still not convinced, let's check the metrics for the class:

 | Metric                         | Before     | After     |
 | ------------------------------ |:----------:|:----------: